salesforcecli/plugin-source/messages/status.md

-# description

-list local changes and/or changes in a scratch org

-# LongDescription
+# summary

-Lists changes that have been made locally, in a scratch org, or both.
+List changes that have been made locally, in an org, or both.

 # examples

-- $ sfdx force:source:status -l

-- $ sfdx force:source:status -r

-- $ sfdx force:source:status

-- $ sfdx force:source:status -u me@example.com --json

-# flags.all

-list all the changes that have been made

-# flags.allLong

-Lists all the changes that have been made.

-# flags.local

-list the changes that have been made locally
+- List changes that have been made locally but not in the org with alias "myscratch":

-# flags.localLong
+  <%= config.bin %> <%= command.id %> --local --target-org myscratch

-Lists the changes that have been made locally.
+- List changes that have been made in your default org but aren't reflected in your local project:

+  <%= config.bin %> <%= command.id %> --remote

-# flags.remote
+# flags.local.summary

-list the changes that have been made in the scratch org
+List the changes that have been made locally.

-# flags.remoteLong
+# flags.remote.summary

-Lists the changes that have been made in the scratch org.
+List the changes that have been made in the org.

-# flags.concise
+# flags.concise.summary

-show only the changes that will be pushed or pulled; omits files that are forceignored
+Show only the changes that will be pushed or pulled; omits files that are forceignored.

 # humanSuccess